just214/typescript-playground-plugin-react/README.md

 This library works with normal CSS stylesheets out of the box by inlining them using PostCSS.
 It also includes [Goober](https://github.com/cristianbote/goober), a super light-weight (<1KB) CSS-in-JS library.
 There are examples of both styling approaches in `src/App.tsx`.
 Any other styling solutions may require additional rollup configuration.

-The `container` prop provided to the `App` component contains the `div` that wraps the entire sidebar, which you can apply styles to.
+The `container` provided by the `usePlayground` hook can also be styled.
 Be careful as this will affect all tabs in the sidebar.

 ## More about TypeScript Playground Plugins